The Early Cricket Library

 The Lord of Lord’s – The life and times of Lord Frederick Beauclerk – Mike Thompson (2017)

 The only biography amongst this collection of books.
-A very well researched book about the cricketer who dominated the early part of Nineteenth Century cricket.
+A very well-researched book about the cricketer who dominated the early part of nineteenth-century cricket.
 He made his debut at Lord’s first ground on 2 June 1791, so so is relevant to our period as well.
 It contains much valuable general information about cricket of the period.

 Beauclerk has always had a poor reputation for his personal qualities, or lack of them.
 This book redressed the balance a little.